binerogroup/documentation/networking/security-groups/designing-rules.rst

    per port to 10 ms which speeds up the otherwise slow process).
 The output will be a list of open ports.

-   Remember mind to scan both from the inside (using your various internal instances against their internal IP addresses) as well as using for instance your workstation (against the floating IP that expose your services) to get the public internet perspective.
+   Remember mind to scan both from the inside (using your various internal instances against their internal IP addresses) as well as using for example your workstation (against the floating IP that expose your services) to get the public internet perspective.

    We recommend doing scans after setting up or changing your security groups to make sure the actual result